sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Checkpoint and Serving

 Master will send signal to PS to make checkpoint.
-Each PS node will save parameters in its current KVStore to a distributed file system.
+Each PS pod will save parameters in its current KVStore to a distributed file system.

-Since a PS node only has a subset of the whole model, we have to merge these submodels to get final model for serving.
+Since a PS pod only has a subset of the whole model, we have to merge these submodels to get final model for serving.

 ## PS Fault Tolerance